 In 2022 the BE/DBI Committee conducted a survey of items that cause failure of prompt payment for contractors on public works projects.
 One area that was identified was the change order process.
+Two areas of note were retention release and change orders.
+This document addresses change orders.
 Change order types, change order process, and payment for changes vary greatly from project to project.
 It is common on projects to experience confusion and lack of understanding with the change process, which often leads to late, partial or no payment for executed change work by contractors.
 Issues tend to magnify for lower tier contractors with small disadvantaged businesses (SDBs) being hit the hardest.